DVWS Faculty & Staff

 A volunteer at first, Nicole was hired to serve as an assistant in the early childhood program in 2004.
 Soon after, she took on the Handwork teaching position as well, and attended an intensive practical arts training at the West Coast Institute on Vancouver Island, Canada.
 Having formerly earned a BA in German Language and Literature from the University of Illinois, Nicole’s most cherished educational experiences came while earning a certificate in the Practical Arts at the Fiber Craft Studio in Chestnut Ridge, New York.
 She completed her training in 2015.
 Nicole’s experiences with the children and the dedication of a small but determined community make her feel part of something truly special at Da Vinci Waldorf School.
 Nicole finds balance and enjoyment tending her home and the native gardens around it.
 Nature has long been a source of replenishment and inspiration for her, which she brings to the classroom through story, color in a skein of plant-dyed yarn, and the circle of the seasons.
 She is continually grateful for the gift of spending time in the presence of the children.
 Her favorite moment: when a child first sees that his hands can create something beautiful, useful and new.

-Tuly Faden, Farm & Garden Teacher, Movement Teacher (grades 4-8), & Bookkeeping
+Tuly Faden, Farm & Garden Teacher, Movement Teacher, Bookkeeping

 Tuly was introduced to Waldorf education while she was pursuing her bachelor’s degree in biodynamic farming at Warmorderhof College in Holland.
 She was intrigued by it and upon coming to the U.S., she worked as an early childhood assistant for the Chicago Waldorf School from 1983-1985.
 Having an interest in finance, Tuly worked for nineteen years as a bookkeeper for a synagogue in Evanston.
 Tuly has experience in beekeeping, biodynamic farming and over six years of experience coaching.
 She started teaching movement and farming at Da Vinci Waldorf School in 2015.
 Tuly loves instilling in the children her passion for working with the earth and learning from it, and the relationship that comes from doing that work.

-Kristine Fiskum, Educational Support Teacher & Faculty Chair
+Kristine Fiskum, 1st Grade Morning Lesson and Skills Teacher, Educational Support Teacher, Faculty Chair

 Kristine began her time with Da Vinci Waldorf school as a parent in 2001.
 Her interest in the school grew quickly and soon she worked in administration and served on the board.
 She began teaching math and substituting in various classes, and soon found her interest in teaching in full bloom.
 She completed her Waldorf training in Extra Lesson with the Association of a Healing Education in 2008.
 Kristine brings to her teaching ten years of experience as a photojournalist for the Chicago Tribune, The Associated Press, and other publications.
 She earned a master’s degree in journalism from the University of Texas at Austin in 1995.
 All this time looking through the lens has given her a keen ability to observe children play, move, and learn.
 Helping students overcome learning difficulties, and helping parents understand and support their children brings her tremendous joy.
 Photography remains a passion for Kristine, as well as writing, cooking, and other arts.
 She loves a good book, philosophical discussions, and a quiet walk in nature.